Championship literally hotting up at halfway point

 "I don't know any other sport that's like this.
 The GPs have become more fun and with these cars, you can fight better.
 Still, I think it's too boring but it's also part of F1.
 There will always be teams that are faster than others."

-Alonso is yet to be confirmed with Alpine for the 2023 season, which has Aussie driver and 2021 F2 champion, Oscar Piastri, on their books.
+Alonso is yet to be confirmed with Alpine for the 2023 season, which has Aussie driver and 2021 F2 champion Oscar Piastri on its books.
 Alonso, aged 40, denies he is preventing a much younger driver from making his way into F1.

 "I see it differently," Alonso said.
 "Motorsport is all about the stopwatch, the key question is are you still fast enough and do you make it happen?"